aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/manage-ranges/merge-or-unmerge-range-of-cells/_index.md

 {{% /alert %}}

-The following sample code first creates a range - A1:D4 - and then merges the cells in the range into a single cell using the [**Range.merge()**](https://reference.aspose.com/cells/java/com.aspose.cells/range#merge--) method.
-Similarly, it is possible to split cells by creating a range and calling the [**Range.unMerge()**](https://reference.aspose.com/cells/java/com.aspose.cells/range#unMerge--) method.
+The following sample code first creates a range A1:D4 and then merges the cells in the range into a single cell using the [**Range.merge()**](https://reference.aspose.com/cells/java/com.aspose.cells/range#merge--) method.
+Similarly, it is possible to unmerge cells by creating a range and calling the [**Range.unMerge()**](https://reference.aspose.com/cells/java/com.aspose.cells/range#unMerge--) method.

 The following image shows the output Excel file generated with the sample code.
 As you can see, the range A1:D4 has been merged into a single cell.